masalinas/uniovi-robotics-workshop-frontend/README.md

 npm install -g @angular/cli
 ```

-## Create your project:
+## Scaffold your project:
-Create your Angular project using the CLI:
+Scaffold your Angular project using the CLI:
 ```
 ng new uniovi-robotics-workshop-frontend
 ```